kexiZeroing/kexiZeroing.github.io/src/posts/js-prototype-class-proxy.md

 Classes are in fact "special functions", and just as you can define function expressions and function declarations, the class syntax also includes class expressions and class declarations.
 An important difference between function declarations and class declarations is that function declarations are hoisted and class declarations are not.

 The constructor method is a special method for creating and initializing an object created with a class.
 There can only be one special method with the name "constructor" in a class.
-A constructor can use the `super` keyword to call the constructor of the parent class.
 If you do not specify a constructor method, a default constructor is used.
+JavaScript doesn’t allow class constructors to be `async`, so we have to do any async actions outside of a constructor.

 ```js
 // class declaration